cognicores/tellerio-privacy/index.md

 - Sell or share prompts
 - Use prompts for advertising or profiling

-Prompts are processed transiently and only for providing the requested functionality.
+Prompts are processed in memory only during story generation and are not written to disk or server logs.
+Both the prompt and the generated story are discarded from server memory once the response is delivered.

 ---